 If you’re launching a new business in today’s world, you will likely need a domain.
 However, so many domains have been registered that it is no longer as simple as visiting a registrar and claiming the appropriate available domain.

-While you may now understand how to name a business, picking a domain is a different matter.
+While you may now understand how to land on a great name for your company, picking a domain is a different matter.
 In today’s very competitive world of business, most short, real English words are taken or very expensive.

 Domain Budgeting for your project